Victor-Villacis/javascript-starter-kit/README.md

 ```
 ## Heroku

-Api GET endpoing is hosted on heroku only in the build process.
+* The Api GET endpoint is hosted on heroku, but only in the build process.
-Update src/api/baseURL.js line 4 if you need to host your api somewhere else.
+* Update src/api/baseURL.js line 4 if you need to host your api somewhere else.

 ***
 _This README was generated with ❤️ by [readme-md-generator](https://github.com/kefranabg/readme-md-generator)_